yOpenSource/myFirstChromeExtension/README.md

 page and reload your extension.

 > - Whenever you add external js to your extension at that time you will have to add its name in the manifest.json

+> - Do not use inconginto as extensios are disabled in inconginto mode

+> - Your extension will appear near the address bar